When context is allowed to behave like command, external text starts steering internal systems.

 Large language models are good at turning text into action.
 That strength becomes a liability when boundaries are vague.

-This post documents how we’re handling that boundary in practice.
+This post documents how we are handling that boundary in practice.

 Context is information.